kdeldycke/mail-deduplicate/docs/development.rst

 Changelog
 ---------

-From time to time, especially before a release, review and rewrite the changelog to make it clean and readeable.
-The idea is to have it stays in the spirit of the `keep a changelog manifesto <https://keepachangelog.com>`_.
+From time to time, especially before a release, the maintainers will review and rewrite the changelog to make it clean and readable.
+The idea is to have it stay in the spirit of the `keep a changelog manifesto <https://keepachangelog.com>`_.

 Most (if not all) changes can be derived by simply comparing the last tagged release with the `develop` branch: